illiyyin/sagala-todo/README.md

 ### API Endpoints

+after run the project, you can access the swagger here [http://localhost:3000/swagger/index.html](http://localhost:3000/swagger/index.html)

 -   **GET /tasks**				: Get all tasks
 -   **POST /task**				: Create a new task
 -   **GET /task/[id]**		: Get a task by ID